When you create an instance with

 The following script is the base script used for metamethod hooking on Synapse X. We will explain this script line by line.

-This has two parts - the
+This has three parts - the

-newcclosure call and the actual hook itself.
+newcclosure call, and the actual hook itself.
 This hooks the

 __index metamethod, which is called whenever someone indexes a object. (